deejay189393/Streams-Prefetcher/README.md

 ## API Documentation

-The web UI uses a REST API for all operations.
+Streams Prefetcher uses a REST API for all operations.
 Full API documentation:

 ### Endpoints